 Concerns/Allegations that may MEET the harm threshold.

-An allegation may relate to a person who works with children who has:

-- behaved in a way that has harmed a child or may have harmed a child.
-(Harm threshold) - possibly committed a criminal offence against or related to a child; (criminal threshold) - behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold) - behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferable risk threshold).
+2. Concerns/Allegations that DO NOT meet the harm threshold.
+An allegation may relate to a person who works with children who has: behaved in a way that has harmed a child or may have harmed a child.
+(Harm threshold) Behaviours that are inconsistent with school's staff code of conduct and other associated policies, or is otherwise not considered serious enough to consider a referral to the Local Authority Designated Officer (LADO), therefore low level possibly committed a criminal offence against or related concerns LLC) e.g. to a child; (criminal threshold) being over friendly with children behaved towards a child or children in a way that having favourites indicates they may pose a risk of harm to children, • taking photographs of children on their mobile phone, contrary to (suitability threshold) school policy • behaved or may have behaved in a way that indicates • engaging with a child on a one-to-one basis in a secluded area they may not be suitable to work with children or behind a closed door, or (transferable risk threshold). humiliating children.